xyzroe/ZigUSB/README.md

 ZigUSB was developed as a device that allows you to control and monitor the power of a device connected via USB.

-Using this device, you can remotely control the power of the USB port to turn on or off another device over Zigbee network.
+Using this device, you can remotely control the power of the USB port to turn on or off the connected device.
+And also monitor the current voltage and current.
+And it's not a bad Zigbee network router.

-The most common application is the conversion of a "stupid" USB lamp into a "smart" one.

-Options available:
+Frequent use cases: converting a "stupid" USB lamp into a "smart" one; connecting modems / sticks / adapters, which sometimes require a power reset; monitoring the current consumption of any connected device.

+Possibilities:
-- Power on/off at the push of a button and via Zigbee network.
+- Power on/off by push button and via Zigbee network.
-- Automatic restart cycle of the connected device using one Zigbee command.
+- Automatic restart loop of the connected device with a single Zigbee command.
-- Monitoring of voltage and current supplied to the connected device.
+- Monitoring of voltage and current supplied to the connected device, INA219 chip.
-- Setting the maximum USB current using a variable resistor on the board (1.0-3.2 A)
+- Setting the maximum USB current using a variable resistor on the board (1.0-3.2A)
+- For power management, a MIC2545A USB switch chip is used.
-- As Zigbee chip was used E18-MS1PA2-PCB (CC2530 with an amplifier +20dBi), which allows it to be used in remote places, and at the same time act as a good router for other devices.
+- E18-MS1PA2-PCB (CC2530 with +20dBi amplifier) ​​was used as the Zigbee chip, which allows it to be used in remote places, and at the same time act as a good router for other devices.
- - Designed to use AK-N-12 case.

-Data transfer via USB bus is available.
+- USB data transfer is available.
 This may be needed when connecting a USB modem to a router that does not know how to manage USB power, and the modem may need to be rebooted.
+ - Designed for AK-N-12 case.

 ### Overview